Need help with your papers? We have an English editor, a style guide, a paper template, and a citation tool to make your work easier.

 Understand the difference between a thesis and a topic.
 Assume that all papers written for PRTS require a thesis, in addition to your topic.
 The only exception to this is if your professor explicitly states otherwise.

-In formal academic writing, footnotes serve more than just to identify bibliographic information for a quote or paraphrase.
-They can provide additional infromation or references for further research that may be of interest to the reader but are not essential or central to the text discussion.
+- In formal academic writing, footnotes serve more than just to identify bibliographic information for a quote or paraphrase.
+They can provide additional information or references for further research that may be of interest to the reader but are not essential or central to the text discussion.

-Scripture citations should follow this format: “I am the way the truth and the life” (John 14:6).
-Acceptable abbreviations for Bible books are:
+- Scripture citations should follow this format: “I am the way the truth and the life” (John 14:6).
+Acceptable abbreviations for Bible books are as follows:

 Gen. Ex.
 Lev.
 Num.
 Deut.
 Josh.
 Judg.
 Ruth 1 Sam.
 2 Sam.
 1 Kings 2 Kings 1 Chron.
 2 Chron.
 Ezra Neh.
 Esth.
 Job Ps. (plural Pss.)
 Prov.
 Eccl.
 Song Isa.
 Jer.
 Lam.
 Ezek.
 Dan.
 Hos.
 Joel Amos Obad.
 Jonah Mic.
 Nah.
 Hab.
 Zeph.
 Hag.
 Zech.
 Mal.
 Matt.
 Mark Luke John Acts Rom.
 1 Cor.
 2 Cor.
 Gal.
 Eph.
 Phil.
 Col. 1 Thess.
 2 Thess.
 1 Tim.
 2 Tim.
 Titus Philemon Heb.
 James 1 Peter 2 Peter 1 John 2 John 3 John Jude Rev.